-Suboxone is a semi-synthetic opioid commonly used to treat chemical dependence on other, more powerful opioids, such as heroin.
-It was designed to be an alternative to methadone, which is also effective at treating opioid addiction but has a much higher potential for abuse and is, therefore, tightly regulated.
+Suboxone is a semi-synthetic opioid that treats chemical dependence on other, more powerful opioids, such as heroin.
+It was created to be an alternative to methadone, which is also effective at treating opioid addiction but has a much higher potential for abuse and is, therefore, tightly regulated.

 Suboxone contains two active ingredients: buprenorphine and naloxone.
 The latter acts as a very effective anti-overdose and abuse-deterrent agent.
 Buprenorphine is an opioid itself but doesn’t produce the same intense high as most other opioids.
-For this reason, this medication can effectively reduce withdrawal symptoms and cravings, and it isn’t considered to have a high potential for abuse.
+For this reason, this medication can effectively reduce withdrawal symptoms and cravings.
+It does not have a high potential for abuse.

 Still, because Suboxone is an opioid and may result in some pleasurable feelings and pain relief, it can be misused by individuals seeking more intense effects.
 That said, it might not have as much of an impact on individuals who are already dependent on more powerful opioids because they will have probably had already developed a substantial tolerance.